Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 Tumescent liposuction

-• Dr will make small, inconspicuous incisions around the target areas to remove the fat.
+• Dr Doyle will make small, inconspicuous incisions around the target areas to remove the fat.
 This helps in reducing post-operative scarring.

 Vaser Liposuction

-The cannula’s ultrasound vibrations destroy the fat cells’ walls, and emulsify, or liquefy the fat, making it easier to suction out; using suction-assisted liposuction.
+The cannula’s ultrasound vibrations destroy the fat cells’ walls, and emulsify, or liquefy, the fat, making it easier to suction out, using suction-assisted liposuction.

 Power-Assisted Liposuction

 The procedure involved is similar to tumescent liposuction.
-The only difference is using a specialised cannula with a mechanized system.
+The only difference is using a specialised cannula with a mechanised system.
 This vibrates back and forth rapidly to accelerate the breakdown of the fat cells and help remove them easily.
 This allows less time for completing the procedure, minimal tissue trauma, and faster recovery.

-Tummy Tuck
+Tummy Tuck (Abdominoplasty)

 • Excess skin will pull downward.
 The original hole will lift along with the skin that lies below this line and gets resected along with the excess skin, and the wound will close.